ubisoft/ubisoft-laforge-ZeroEGGS/README.md

 ## Training

+You can use pre-trained models stored in `./data/outputs/saved_models`.
-To train the model, run:
+However, if you want to train the model from scratch, run:

 ```sh
 python ./main.py -o <configs> -n <run_name>